-We evaluated our model in both supervised and semi-supervised scenarios over multiple languages, and show it can outperform other supervised and semi-supervised methods.
-Additional experiments suggest how varying sizes of labeled training data affect the effectiveness of our model.
+We evaluated our model in both supervised and semi-supervised scenarios over multiple languages, and showed it can outperform other supervised and semi-supervised methods.
+We also performed additional experiments to show how varying sizes of labeled training data affect the effectiveness of our model.